vesta-finance/OraclePriceFetcher/README.md

 #### OracleVerificatorV1
 Our security contract.
 It will verify the response of the primary and secondary oracles.
 Then define the "valid" price based on our check.

+## Requirements
+To be eligible to our system, your oracle should have the following functions / datas [VIEW ONLY]
+1. [Requried] Current Price
+2. [Required] Last Price
+3. [Optional but highly recommended] Last Update Time: When was the last update on the oracle.
+4. [Optional] Decimals: What decimals are you using for the oracle.